-Configuring a PBX Object
+Configuring PBX Objects

 A PBX object cannot receive any data until it is configured with the name of the Proxy Agent from which it will be receiving PBX data.
 To create the appropriate configuration, complete the following steps.
 Start on the network map that displays after you finished the preceding procedure.